pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 # Fixed Positioning

-Fixed position is a close cousin to absolute positioning.
+#ImportantPoint Fixed position is a close cousin to absolute positioning.
 The main difference is that it's even more rebellious: it can _only_ be contained by the viewport.
 It doesn't care about containing blocks.

 The main advantage of fixed-position elements is that they're immune to scrolling.